Create and Assign Goals

 Select the users you want to assign the Goal to.
 Then, distribute the goal to the selected users, by allocating a percentage of the total goal value to each user.
 Enter the Goal value for each cycle, and divide this value among all users the Goal is assigned to.

 1. Select the users you want to assign the Goal to.
-We’re selecting all the users who report to Yogesh.
+We’re selecting all the users who directly report to Yogesh.

-3. Click on the cycle instance (1st Jul 2022 to 31st Jul 2022) to select a different cycle period.
+3. Click on the cycle instance (12th Oct 2023 to 11th Nov 2023) to select a different cycle period.
 If you want to allocate the same value for all the cycles, click Copy Distribution to Other Cycles.
-In our example, the $50,000 monthly revenue target is allocated to all five users (in the 20% equal split we configured) for the rest of the year.
+In our example, the $500 monthly revenue target is allocated to all five users (in the 20% equal split we configured) for the rest of the year.

 4. Once you’re done, click Publish, and on the Publish Goal pop-up, click Yes, Publish Goal.
 The Goal is now live.